hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/utils/theme-color-string.md

 ## Use case

-In general, you should be using the <LinkTo @route="docs.helpers.theme-color-string">helper"</LinkTo> directly in your templates.
+In general, you should be using the <LinkTo class="docs-md__a" @route="docs.helpers.theme-color-string">helper"</LinkTo> directly in your templates.
 The util should only be used when this is not possible.

-For a general explanation of the use case, see <LinkTo @route="docs.helpers.theme-color-string">the helper docs"</LinkTo>.
+For a general explanation of the use case, see <LinkTo class="docs-md__a" @route="docs.helpers.theme-color-string">the helper docs"</LinkTo>.

 ## Import the util